 Year Four students have opportunities to work practically and independently to explore their topics.
 They use their IT and oracy skills to present their findings for other year groups to learn from.

-Y4 Spring 1 Electricity
+Y4 Spring States-of-matter

 In Year Five, children work practically on inquiries, such as investigating the effects of air resistance, water resistance and friction that act between moving surfaces.
 Our children then use their mathematical skills to present their findings using graphs and tables.
 Children also learn how to write more detailed conclusions supported by the evidence they have collected.